IBT-FMI/gebuilder/README.md

 gebuilder /home/youruser/StereotaXYZ
 ```

-Will fails with a Permission Error.
+Will fail with a Permission Error.

 This issue can be fixed by running: